ivangfr/springboot-jpa-studies/jpa-batch/README.md

 # jpa-batch

-The idea of this module is to study batching (bulk) insert/update/delete of records
+The idea of this module is to study how to insert/update/delete a set of records in batch (bulk)

 ## Start the Application